Who Should Sit Where at Your Wedding?

 advisable since this could embarrass them or make them feel uncomfortable.

-planning to arrange your guests’ seats on your special day?
+How are you planning to arrange your guests’ seats on your special day?
 Talk to us today if

 you need help or wish to have us bring your dream wedding to life.